awpratten/awpratten.github.io/content/Gear/_index.md

 What can I say?
 This amp is the sound that I hear in my head.
 End of story.

-### Roland Cube 30x

-A digital modeler.
-I seriously considered either this or the Roland Cube 60 but ultimately decided I just didn't need the power.
-The 30x suits me fine.
-I prefer using the JC Clean, Black Panel, and Tweed models.
-I mostly have been using this platform for recording with NwnS as it outputs a good line level signal that can be used into the mixer/recorder.

-### ZT Lunchbox
-When I saw this thing I knew I had to have it.
-If I was to design an amplifier this would probably have been it.
-Small, clean, loud with nothing extra.  it can be used standalone or as a head.
-I have used it a number of times for practice with NwnS and performed with it.
-It is a perfect clean  platform for my pedals.
-I am on a 3rd generation of Lunchbox.
-The 1st gen box I had originally had a lot of hiss.
-I contacted the designer at ZT and he agreed to send me a newer one.

-### Peavey Special 130

-Freakishly loud and heavy.
-My dad and I split the cost of this thing back in the 80's.
-I used it for almost all the Bits Of Food performances.
-He used it in The Nihilist Spasm Band.
-This thing is completely overkill for almost any venue.
-I haven't used it in years but the Spasm Band still uses it.

 ## Pedal Board